EstoesMoises/langgraph-rag-test/README.md

 # Research Agent with LangGraph

-A production-ready research agent built with LangGraph that intelligently validates questions, searches the web, and synthesizes comprehensive research reports with proper citations.
+A NON-production-ready research agent built with LangGraph that intelligently validates questions, searches the web, and synthesizes comprehensive research reports with proper citations.

 ## 🌟 Features